redisson/redisson/docs/data-and-services/collections.md

 _This feature is available only in [Redisson PRO](https://redisson.pro/feature-comparison.html) edition._

 [RJsonStore](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RJsonStore.html) is a distributed Key Value store for JSON objects.
-Compatible with Redis or Valkey.
+Compatible with Valkey and Redis.
 This object is thread-safe.
 Allows to store JSON value mapped by key.
 Operations can be executed per key or group of keys.
 Value is stored/retrieved using `JSON.*` commands.
 Both key and value are POJO objects.

 Allows to define `time to live` parameter per entry.
-Doesn't use an entry eviction task, entries are cleaned on Redis or Valkey side.
+Doesn't use an entry eviction task, entries are cleaned on Valkey or Redis side.

 Code example of **[Async](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RJsonStoreAsync.html) interface** usage: